zgsrc/dynq/README.md

 * `table.write(obj, cb)` - Writes a record to the table.
 If a record with the same key already exists, it is overwritten.
 * `table.writeAll(objs, cb)` - Writes records to the table.
 If a record with the same key already exists, it is overwritten.
 * `table.insert(obj, cb)` - Inserts a record into the table.
 If a record with the same key already exists, the operation fails.
-* `table.insertAll(objs, cb)` - Inserts records into the table.
-If a record with the same key already exists, the operation fails.
 * `table.delete(key, cb)` - Deletes a record from the table with the given key.
 * `table.deleteAll(keys, cb)` - Deletes records from the table with the given keys.
 * `table.deleteIf(key, expect, cb)` - Deletes a record from the table with the given key if the expected field values are matched.